ginstrom/galaxy-conquest-game/cline_docs/projectRoadmap.md

 - [ ] Documentation complete

 ## Completed Tasks
+- [2025-02-25] Added Makefile system for common development tasks
+  - Created a Makefile with targets for running the game and tests
+  - Added setup, run, test, coverage, clean, and help targets
+  - Updated documentation to reference the Makefile commands
+  - Improved developer experience and simplified common workflows

 - [2025-02-25] Improved test coverage for InfoPanel classes
   - Added comprehensive unit tests for InfoPanel base class and subclasses
   - Created integration tests for view classes and their InfoPanel instances